 To understand why our manufacturing process is so important, it's crucial to explain how overhead ground wire works and its value.

-Static shield is a grounding cable strung above the power and data lines.
+Static shield is part of a grounding cable strung above the power and data lines.
 When lightning strikes, the overhead ground wires redirect that energy along their cores, then send the strike into the ground.
-This process keeps the electricity from damaging the rest of the electrical equipment.
+This grounding method keeps the electricity from causing damage to the rest of the electrical equipment.

-Overhead ground wires for protection of overhead lines span the distance between support towers.
+Overhead ground wires for protection of overhead power lines span the distance between support towers.
 They run above power and data transmission lines, and they are grounded at regular intervals.
-Current travels differently on static wire than it does through power and data lines.
+Current travels differently on static wire than it does through data and power lines.
 However, OHGW's primary purpose is intercepting lightning strikes before that electricity reaches the transmission lines below.
 Ground wire manufacturers use steel alloys to produce these elements, as static wires only carry current when struck by lightning.

 Once the current is traveling along the static wire, it looks for the nearest place it can discharge energy.
-The overhead ground wire carries the current to the next tower, where the grounding guides the strike's energy into the earth.
+The overhead ground wire carries the current to the next tower, where the grounding guides the lightning discharge energy into the earth.

 Several factors can affect the way an overhead ground wire works.
 One of the most common complications is soil resistivity.
-When the resistance between the tower foot and the earth is high, the current cannot enter the ground.
+When the footing resistance (between the tower foot and the earth) is high, the current cannot enter the ground.
 To discharge the building energy, the current completes a back flashover.
 Preventing back flashovers involves lowering tower foot resistance with counterpoises and driven rods.

-Note that static wire has no impact on switching surges.
+Note that overhead shield wire has no impact on switching surges.

 There are several benefits of using static shield to protect overhead lines:

-Contact the professionals at Bekaert for additional information about static shield.
+Contact the professionals at Bekaert for additional information about static shield lightning protection.
 Call +1 334-333-6123 or request a quote online to learn more.

 To receive additional product information, we invite you to leave your name and e-mail address here.